-As part of the design team, Priti works on a variety of urban planning and Placemaking projects at PPS.
+As part of the design team, Priti works on a variety of parks, plazas, downtowns, waterfronts and streets.
 Her education and experience have exposed her to a wide array of disciplines that integrate science and art through planning.
-With previous project experience in community development strategies, as well as advanced knowledge in computer aided graphics, Priti works primarily in the design development of PPS projects.
+With previous project experience in community development strategies, as well as in graphic design, Priti works primarily in the concept and design development of PPS projects.
 She joined PPS in 2007 as a project assistant for a new urban development in Dubai, UAE.
 Since then, she has worked on the design development of public spaces in a range of contexts.
 She has most recently been involved in the conceptual design for the Common Spaces at Harvard University and the public spaces surrounding the Museum of Art & History in Santa Cruz as well as the implementation of Lighter, Quicker, Cheaper efforts in Albuquerque, NM, the programming plans for Crystal City in Arlington, VA and the concept design of the grounds surrounding the Amon Carter Museum of American Art in Ft.
 Worth, TX.

 Prior to joining PPS, Priti worked with New York City Department of Parks and Recreation on capital projects for the city, assisting on site analyses, research, and drafting.

-Rutgers, The State University of New Jersey, Bachelor of Science in Environmental Planning and Urban Design with a concentration in Landscape Architecture, 2007
+Bachelor of Science in Environmental Planning and Urban Design, concentration in Landscape Architecture, Rutgers, The State University of New Jersey (2007)